 The undersigned is directed to say that on the recommendations of the Committee on the Cadre Restructuring of CSS(3rd) a proposal is under consideration of this Department for re-introduction of direct recruitment in the grade of LDC in the Central Secretariat.

 2. In this regard, it has been desired to elicit views of stakeholders in this matter.
 Accordingly all Ministries/Department, Service Associations and individual officers are requested to submit their views on the issue urgently, latest by 10th March 2015.
-The views may be furnished via e-mail at [email protected]@nic.in.
+The views may be furnished via e-mail at [email protected]email@example.com.

 3. A brief on this issue is attached.